Henripan/NEW-WP/README.md

 The remainder of the file contains data for each of the mRNAs.
 There is one line for each mRNA.
 Each line contains the mRNA name and a value for each sample in the dataset.<br>

-3.**Sample-to-sample file** generally contains two columns, which shows the corresponding relationship of the sample identifiers in mirna expression file and mrna expression file.
+3. **Sample-to-sample file** generally contains two columns, which shows the corresponding relationship of the sample identifiers in mirna expression file and mrna expression file.
 It also serves as a index to denote which samples we choose to analyze.
 It is organized as follows:<br>

 | miRNA | Gene |
 | :-------------: |:-------------:|